masagrator/HigurashiENX/README.md

 - We won't work on porting this mod to PS4 version of game.
 - Mod translated only required minimum of images.
 We are not bothered by images that are using japanese and english texts at the same time (except for wrongly translated images).
 - Mod is using `shindatautil` layouting function for automatic injection of break lines.
 Game itself is breaking lines by any last fitting character, not by last fitting space only.
-- This patch is also compatible with the physical edition "EG THE BEST" without any change required.
+- This mod is also compatible with the physical edition "EG THE BEST" without any change required.
 - `Oyashiro Shock` is in work as plugin which won't be compatible with any emulator to date.
 - Hirukowashi, Hajisarashi and Kotohogushi have an option to mark those chapters as finished without playing them at the beginning of each one, because finishing them is required to play next chapters.